fullcalendar/fullcalendar-docs/_docs-v3/date-display/columnHeaderHtml.md

 function( *moment* ) -> *string*
 </div>

-This function will will receive a [moment](moment) object that represents a single column's date and must return an HTML string to be injected.
+This function will receive a [moment](moment) object that represents a single column's date and must return an HTML string to be injected.

 Example: